futoin/specs/draft/ftn17_if_database.md

 3. For neutral QueryBuilder as special method getInsertID(field) is to be used which always ensures '$id' field in response of successful insert operation.

+## 2.10.
+Transaction value back references

+Very often, transaction requires values returning from previous queries inside the same transaction.
+As overall concept of this spec forbids transaction processing splitting across requests a special mechanism of placeholders for value back references is required.

+1. There must be database-specific placeholder format to be emdedded in raw query strings when run through L2 xfer() API.
+2. Placeholders must:
+    * reference previous query result by sequential ID,
+    * mark single or multiple value mode (use first or all result rows),
+    * reference particular field by name
+    * must be impossible sequence for embedded strings - use string quotes.
+3. An extra query option for template processing must be supported.
+4. If template processing is enabled, the placeholders must be replaced with actual values from previous queries.

 # 3. Interfaces